Berdox/Chroma-Null-Surf/README.md

 ⚠️ If you launch the map in a game mode except surf, **it will crash the map.**

+## Know bugs
+- If you load the map with **Sun Shadow Detail** not disable, it will mess with lighting and shadows.
+  You just need to change **Sun Shadow Detail** to anything else and apply the change and it will fix the bug.

 ## Feedback & Issues

 Please report any bugs or suggestions by: